Image

 Henshaw, E., Flynn, H., Himle, J., O’Mahen, H., Forman, J., and Fedock, G. (2011).
 Patient preferences for clinician interactional style in treatment of perinatal depression.
 Qualitative Health Research, 21(7), 936-951.

-Her research is in journals such as: Trauma, Violence, & Abuse; Cognitive and Behavioral Practice; Research on Social Work Practice; Journal of Interpersonal Violence; and the Journal of the Society for Social Work and Research.
+Her research is in journals such as: Trauma, Violence, & Abuse; Violence Against Women; Research on Social Work Practice; Journal of Interpersonal Violence; Child Abuse & Neglect; and the Journal of the Society for Social Work and Research.

 She earned her MSW in Interpersonal Practice and Community Organizing from the University of Michigan and her doctorate in social work from Michigan State University.